-Overall Role of a DATF Community Representative is:
+Overall Role of a Drug Task Force Community Representative is:

-- To bring the benefit of your own local knowledge and experience of the drugs issue to the Task Force. - To act as a representative on behalf of the community at the Task Force by bringing the view of the wider community to the DATF and by keeping the community informed of the DATF work - To assist the development of policies/services based on a perspective gained from your involvement in community-based services on the ground
+- To bring the benefit of your own local knowledge and experience of the drugs issue to the Task Force. - To act as a representative on behalf of your community at the Task Force by bringing the view of the wider community to the Task Force and by keeping the community informed on the Task Force's work. - To assist the development of policies/services based on a perspective gained from your involvement in community-based services on the ground.